OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     #endregion
     ```

 1. The business logic code references two helper methods.
 Add these methods to the **TicketController** class.
-The code is available in the **LabFiles/RefreshAdapterCard/CardHelperFunctions.cs** file.
+(The code is available in the **LabFiles/RefreshAdapterCard/CardHelperFunctions.cs** file.)
+Replace the token **[WebApplicationNamespace]** with the default namespace for the web application project.

     ```csharp
     private AdaptiveCard CreateRefreshCard(List<Models.Comment> comments)